Auto-pilot includes a simple language to control benchmark execution;

 Sep 2003 - Dec 2004 |

-Senior Member of the Technical Staff, Performance and Storage groups, VMware, Inc. (Palo Alto, CA) |
+Staff Engineer, Performance and Storage groups, VMware, Inc. (Palo Alto, CA) |

-| 4 |
+4 |

 Miretskiy "Eugene" Yeugeniy |